Acera Health

 Long-term Implications

 If untreated, PPD can lead to long-term mental health disorders, including chronic depression and anxiety.
 This can have ripple effects on all areas of a woman’s life, from her career to her relationships with loved ones.
+Learn more about how to help a friend with postpartum depression.

 Treatment Options for Postpartum Depression